quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part26_The_Bellman_Err.md

 Background context: The text introduces a simple example of MDPs where states are represented by symbols, actions (if any), and transitions between states.
 It discusses how these MDPs can have different behaviors even when they produce the same observable data.
 :p What is the key difference in behavior between the two presented MDPs despite producing identical observable data?
 ??x
 The key difference lies in their value functions and how they handle errors (BE).
-In the first MDP, \( v = 0 \) is an exact solution, resulting in zero overall BE.
-However, for the second MDP, using \( v = 0 \) results in a non-zero error of 1 in both states \( B \) and \( B' \), leading to an overall BE. x??
+In the first MDP, $v = 0 $ is an exact solution, resulting in zero overall BE.
+However, for the second MDP, using$v = 0 $ results in a non-zero error of 1 in both states$ B $ and $B'$, leading to an overall BE. x??

 ---

 #### Behavioral Error (BE)
 Background context: The text explains that even when two MDPs generate identical observable data, they can have different behaviors as quantified by their behavioral errors.
-This is illustrated through the example of \( v = 0 \) in both MDPs but with varying outcomes.
+This is illustrated through the example of $v = 0$ in both MDPs but with varying outcomes.
 :p How does the concept of Behavioral Error (BE) apply to these examples?
 ??x
 The BE applies by measuring how well a given value function approximates the true value function across all states and actions.
-In this case, while \( v = 0 \) is an exact solution for the first MDP, it introduces errors in both \( B \) and \( B' \) of the second MDP. x??
+In this case, while $v = 0 $ is an exact solution for the first MDP, it introduces errors in both$B $ and$B'$ of the second MDP. x??

 ---